 The fuel bundle overall length and width are limited by the weight of the shielded container needed to safely move a radioactive fuel bundle along city streets by truck.
 The fuel bundle and its transportation container are supported at an slight angle from horizontal to ensure that the fuel tubes, fuel rods and contained sodium all remain near the bottom of the fuel bundle.

 It is contemplated that the truck trailer will have 4 rear axels each with 4 of wheels so as to be rated for 4 axles X 4 wheels / axle X 5 tons per wheel = 80 tons at the rear of the truck triler.
 The truck tractor will have additional 2 load bearing axles each with 4 wheels as well as forward wheels for steering.

-When a new fuel bundle arrives at a reactor site it is pulled with a winch from the shielded fuel bundle transportation container mounted on the truck into an equally sloped 24 inch OD lower air lock tube located in the 1 m wide concrete shielded space between two adjacent heat exchange galleries.
+When a new fuel bundle arrives at a reactor site it is moved with a winch from the shielded fuel bundle transportation container mounted on the truck into an equally sloped 24 inch OD mobile air lock tube located in the 1 m wide concrete shielded space between two adjacent heat exchange galleries.

 Full port ball valves are used to close the opper and lower ends of the mobile air lock tube.
 The lower valve must be capable of supporting the weight of the fuel bundle.